sanielfishawy/field-validator/README.md

 }
 ```

-The user may not understand what the validatio result means, so it may be more userfriendly to create the validator with:
+The user may not understand what the validation result means, so it may be more userfriendly to create the validator with:

 ```
 let nameValidator = new Validator({name:'name',regex:/^[a-zA-Z][a-zA-Z0-9_]+$/,min:6,max:15,required:true,message:'The name must be between 6 and 15 characters long, start with a leter, and only contain letters, numbers, and _'})